oliviaylee/oliviaylee.github.io/_pages/portfolio.md

   and performance when subject to adversarial policies) to post-deployment safety benchmarks that are applied during model application (monitoring systems and trip wires to ensure agent behavior is within safety standards and expectations).</sub> <br>
   <sub style="font-size:11px">*Topics: AI Safety, Benchmarking Tools, AI Existential Risk*</sub>

+<span style="color:#52ADC8">**Implications of the Comprehensive AI Services Framework on AI Safety Research**</span> [\[paper\]](/files/2021-win-seri-paper.pdf){:target="_blank"} <br>
+  <sub>*Final report for Stanford Existential Risk Initiative's AI research program (Winter 2021)*<br>
+  I argue that developing powerful AI systems in line with the Comprehensive AI Systems (CAIS) framework outlined in Eric K. Drexler's [*Reframing Superintelligence* (2019)](https://www.fhi.ox.ac.uk/wp-content/uploads/Reframing_Superintelligence_FHI-TR-2019-1.1-1.pdf){:target="_blank"} is not just likely but should be encouraged, due to the potential for enhanced safety measures to mitigate AI existential risk.</sub> <br>
+  <sub style="font-size:11px">*Topics: AI Safety, Hierarchical Reinforcement Learning, AI Existential Risk*</sub>

+<span style="color:#52ADC8">**Autonomous Vehicles: From Vision to Reality**</span> [\[paper\]](/files/2020-fall-cs56n-paper.pdf){:target="_blank"} <br>
+  <sub>*Final paper for Stanford's CS 56N: Great Discoveries and Inventions in Computing, taught by Prof. John Hennessey (Fall 2020)*<br>
+  We provide a high-level overview of current developments in the field of autonomous driving, amd look into the technological hurdles that lie ahead in enhancing the security of autonomous systems and implementation of the system at scale.
+We analyze challenges in consumer safety and securing autonomous systems against unwanted exploitation from a technical perspective, with additional commentary on the ethical and policy implications of these devlopments, to make projections about the future of autonomous vehicles.</sub> <br>
+  <sub style="font-size:11px">*Topics: Autononous Driving, Computer Vision, LiDAR/RADAR Sensor Systems, AI Safety*</sub>

 Commentaries
 ======